 - Ethical Practice in AI, Data Science and Analytics

-Student assessment will be a mix of continual assessment, project submission and a learning journal.
+Learner assessment will be a mix of continual assessment, project submission and a learning journal.
 Although there is a programming element to the course, it is deemed to be accessible to those with no previous programming experience.

 Applicants should note that places are limited and places will be allocated based on:

 - The applicant’s general suitability, including educational requirements and being a permanent member of staff.

 - The applicant’s role in their organisation, especially as it may pertain to the implementation of AI or ownership of, or familiarity with, a process or function that may be suitable for AI deployment

-- The need to balance places across the Public Service
+- The need to balance places across the public service

 - Potential use-cases advanced by the applicant